jbmusso/grex/README.md

 #### Comparison tokens

-Comparison tokens are currently passed in as strings.
+You may pass comparison tokens as strings or as appropriate JavaScript objects which grex directly exposes.

 ```groovy
 // Groovy